gabrielgouv/QuickDiscordBotBuilder/README.md

 ## Quickstart

+**This is a quick explanation for anyone who already has basic knowledge on NodeJS and TypeScript.
+If you need a more detailed explanation [click here](https://github.com/gabrielgouv/QuickDiscordBotBuilder/wiki/Getting-Started).**

 1. Register a new Bot Application in Discord Developer Portal.
 [Click here](https://github.com/gabrielgouv/QuickDiscordBotBuilder/wiki/Registering-a-Discord-Bot-in-developer-portal) to learn how to register.
 2. Install the module dependency:
 ```bash